 - Return to Kezmarok

-One of the best preserved Slovak wooden sacral buildings is the articled Evangelical church in Kezmarok.
-The church was built in 1717 next to an older sacral stone building from 1593, which today serves as a sacristy.
-This unique wooden building made of yew and red spruce wood was built without using a single metal component and its ground plan is in the form of a Greek cross.
-Baroque interior of the church and the organ is also made of wood.
+One of the best-preserved Slovak wooden sacral buildings is the articled Evangelical church in Kezmarok.
+The church originates in 1717, built next to an older sacral stone building from 1593, which is a sacristy today.
+This unique wooden building is of yew and red spruce wood without using a single metal component.
+The Baroque interior of the church and the organ are also of wood.

 High Tatras walk.
 Transfer to Bratislava.